asterisk/documentation/docs/Contributing-to-the-Documentation.md

 When rendered, the index will only show "My New Page" under "Configuration" and when clicked on, will automatically display the contents of `index.md`.

+If the directory you're adding the page to has a `.pages` file, you'll need to add an entry to it for your new page or it won't show in the index.
+See [Page Ordering](#page-ordering) below.

 ### Adding a new section

 Adding a new section is as simple as adding a new directory to the repo filesystem.
 The same naming rules apply as for pages with the exception of adding the `.md` suffix.
 You should also add an `index.md` page that describes describe the section.
 You can then add your additional pages as above.

+If the directory you're adding the section to has a `.pages` file, you'll need to add an entry to it for your new section or it won't show in the index.
+See [Page Ordering](#page-ordering) below.

 ### Page ordering